 It’s possible to run an online class through a private Facebook group or an email list where you link to videos you’ve posted on YouTube.

 However, these aren’t great options.
 Not everyone uses Facebook, for instance.
 Plus, Facebook or YouTube could decide to ban you without any fault of your own.

 An alternative is to sign up for a site like Teachable.
-This is a popular option, but it’s definitely not free.
-The most basic Teachable package costs $29/month, and you’ll pay a 5% transaction fee for each student on top of that.
+This is a popular option, but the free version will share a $1 to 10% transaction fee.
+The most basic Teachable package costs $39/month, and you’ll pay a 5% transaction fee for each student on top of that.